Getting an Investment Property Loan | The Investment Property Lending Process

 An investment property is purchased with the intent to generate rental income or a return on investment on the future sale of the property.
 Thus, an investment property loan is a mortgage on real estate that is considered an investment property.

-Investment property financing is different than getting a mortgage for a regular purchase.
-Requirements for an investment property loan may include:
+Investment property lending is different than getting mortgage financing for a regular purchase.
+Investment property loan requirements may include:

 An investment property loan interest rate may be higher than a rate for a different loan program.

 It is important to weigh the risks and benefits before investing.
 Investment properties offer several personal and financial benefits.
 Property owners may choose to rent the property to provide for additional cash flow, take advantage of the tax benefits, and build their investment portfolio.

 Finance an Investment Property Based on the Property’s Cash-Flow